browserengineering/book/book/forms.md

 So...
 How do forms support web applications?
-When you use an application from your browser---whether you are registering to vote, looking at pictures of your baby cousin, or checking your email---there are typically[^exceptions] two components involved: a front-end that runs in your browser, and a back-end that runs on the server.
-As you use an application, the front- and back-ends send data to each other via HTTP requests.
+When you use an application from your browser---whether you are registering to vote, looking at pictures of your baby cousin, or checking your email---there are typically[^exceptions] two programs involved: front-end code that runs in the browser, and back-end code that runs on the server.
+When you click on things or take actions in the application, you're running front-end code, which sends data to the back-end via HTTP requests.

 [^exceptions]: Here's I'm talking in general terms.
 There are some
     browser applications without a back-end, and others where the